Terwyn Davies

-Terwyn Davies (born 3 April 1979) is a Welsh broadcaster, originally from Ceredigion in Wales, who is currently presenting S4C's farming and rural affairs programme, Ffermio.
-He lives in a mock Tudor Barratt home development in Carmarthen, West Wales.
+Terwyn Davies is a Welsh broadcaster (born 3 April 1979), who presents BBC Radio Cymru's farming and rural affairs programme, Troi'r Tir, and produces the daily Ifan Jones Evans show on the station.

 Early history

-Terwyn was brought up in the Aeron Valley, Ceredigion, and was educated at Felinfach Primary School and then at Aberaeron Comprehensive School before studying Communication at the University of Wales, Bangor and taking a post-graduate course in Journalism.
+Davies was brought up in the Aeron Valley, Ceredigion, and was educated at Felinfach Primary School and then at Aberaeron Comprehensive School before studying communication at the University of Wales, Bangor and taking a post-graduate course in journalism.

 Radio Ceredigion

-Terwyn joined the Radio Ceredigion presenting team in 1995, and presented various dedication, music and travel programmes, including a weekly two-hour country music show - in which he played the best new country music from Nashville and the latest Welsh country music artistes.
-He does not like hip hop however.
+Davies joined the Radio Ceredigion presenting team in 1995, and presented various dedication, music and travel programmes, including a weekly two-hour country music show, in which he played country music from Nashville and Welsh country music artists.

 BBC Radio Cymru

-In October 1999, whilst still at University, Terwyn joined the BBC Radio Cymru presenting team where he co-presented Gang Bangor, a youth music programme, with Dylan Wyn and Owain Gwilym.
-In 2000, he acquired a new partner - Stephen Edwards and both continued to present Gang Bangor, before it was replaced by C2.
-An attempt to launch a Welsh language version of Radio Caroline in the Menai Straits was however abandoned.
+In October 1999, whilst still at university, Davies joined the BBC Radio Cymru presenting team to co-presented Gang Bangor, a youth music programme, with Dylan Wyn and Owain Gwilym.
+In 2000, he acquired a new partner, Stephen Edwards, and both continued to present Gang Bangor, before it was replaced by C2.

-Terwyn co-presented the late-night slot on C2 every Thursday and Friday between 11 pm and 1 am with Stephen Edwards and Jeni Lyn, and also on Saturday mornings between 10:30 am and 12:30 pm.
+Davies co-presented the late-night slot on C2 every Thursday and Friday between 11 pm and 1 am with Stephen Edwards and Jeni Lyn, and also on Saturday mornings between 10:30 am and 12:30 pm.
 Later, the slot was changed to a later time of 12:30pm to 2:00 pm, this time under the Steve a Terwyn branding.

-In October 2007, Steve and Terwyns programme came to an end.
-He spent a month working at a Kibbutz.
+In October 2007, Steve and Terwyn ceased to be broadcast.

-Terwyn is still a regular voice on BBC Radio Cymru, contributing sometimes to the Caryl Parry Jones and Dafydd Du programme.
-He also is a stand-in presenter of BBC Radio Cymru's daily early-morning farming news bulletin, and on the Geraint Lloyd programme when Dei Tomos and Geraint Lloyd are away on holiday.
+Since 2020, Davies has presented the station's rural affairs and farming programme, Troi'r Tir.
+The programme broadcasts every Sunday at 7am with a repeat broadcast at 3.30pm.